 Thus, it’s clear that video ads are the right direction, but that doesn’t mean your advertisers feel comfortable.
 So, what’s really holding them back?

 You might have the same thoughts, so that’s why you avoid it.
-How can you earnestly pitch something if you don’t have an execution plan?
+How can you pitch something if you don’t have an execution plan?
 You’ll need to address these concerns head-on, as they are all related to the actual production of the video.

 Thankfully, these are just perceptions, and you can overcome them with a plan that eliminates fears over time, complexity and costs.